boldtrn/JsonbBundle/README.md

 Please make sure you have Postgresql with a version of at least 9.4 installed before using this bundle.
 The Bundle allows to create Jsonb fields and use the `@>` and the `#>>` operator on the Jsonb field.
 Other Operations can be easily added.

-However, at the moment I don't need more.
+I recently discovered the power of NativeQueries (http://doctrine-orm.readthedocs.org/en/latest/reference/native-sql.html).
-Feel free to create a PR or ask me ;).
+Right now I only use NativeQueries when querying.
+An example is shown below.

-The Bundle is stable but the Query functions are a bit inconvenient.
+The Bundle is stable.

 [![Build Status](https://travis-ci.org/boldtrn/JsonbBundle.svg?branch=master)](https://travis-ci.org/boldtrn/JsonbBundle)